 Learn about Blackboard

-As a new user of Blackboard you probably want a fast, easy guide to get your course set up in Blackboard.
-At Wentworth we have applied templates to all course sites created in Blackboard.
+As a new user of Blackboard, you probably want a fast, easy guide to get your course set up in Blackboard.
+At Wentworth, we have applied templates to all course sites created in Blackboard.
 For Day courses we've applied a basic template supporting uploading a course syllabus and setting up a basic grade book for face-to-face courses.
-For courses in the College of Professional and Continuing Education we've applied a template to support hybrid and online courses.
+For courses in the College of Professional and Continuing Education, we've applied a template to support hybrid and online courses.
 If you want to use a template for a specific pedagogical approach see the Use a Template section on the Master Blackboard page to see what templates we've developed or how to get a custom template applied to your site.

 All templates include support links and documentation for both students and faculty.
-Most include sample content that is invisible to students that includes instructions on how to create similar items and pedagogical reasons for inclusion.
+Most include sample content that is invisible to students that include instructions on how to create similar items and pedagogical reasons for inclusion.

-Blackboard has tools to foster group work and collaborative learning such as blogs, wikis, group work spaces, discussion tools, and group assignments.
+Blackboard has tools to foster group work and collaborative learning such as blogs, wikis, group workspaces, discussion tools, and group assignments.
 Assessment can also occur in Blackboard using Blackboard tests, assignments, graded discussions, blogs, wikis, and journals,

 Blackboard is also our hub for academic technology tools.
 You'll find integrations to allow you to easily link to many resources and tools such as:

 - Lynda.com and Atomic Learning Video tutorials (these sites require Wentworth login credentials)